magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44505-graphql-applying-reward-points-does-not-update-grand-total.md

 <ins>Expected results</ins>:

-The GraphQL query for the cart shows the correct grand total which considers the reward points.
+The GraphQL query for the cart returns the correct grand total which considers the reward points.

 <ins>Actual results</ins>:

-GraphQL result does not consider the reward points when showing the total.
+The GraphQL result does not consider the reward points and shows an incorrect grand total.

 ## Apply the patch